cl2871/Cassandra-Demo-11/README.md

 This is a simple Spring Boot application for connecting to a Cassandra database.
 This particular project uses Java 11 and Gradle.
+This project has been updated to use reactive libraries (project reactor and webflux).

 Project dependencies can be found in the [build.gradle](./build.gradle)